Installation view from Corin Hewitt, Weavings:

 Drawing on her interest in global networks, urban development, and geographic information, Lize Mogel creates maps that challenge conventional cartographic thinking.
 She uses the familiar graphic language of maps to reveal social and political forces that shape our understanding of the world.
 This evening she brings her “map mash-ups” to the Whitney, engaging visitors in an imaginative geography project.

-programs are free with Museum admission, which is pay-what-you-wish during Whitney After Hours on Fridays from 6-9 pm.
+All Multiple Edition programs are free with Museum admission, which is pay-what-you-wish during Whitney After Hours on Fridays from 6-9 pm.